Friedrich42/murrr.space/content/posts/smartid-integration.md

 }
 ```

 You need to store that sessionID in some kind of database along with user ID code.
+I would suggest to use something like redis or memcached, because these values have TTL.

 Also you need to return a verification code to user, which is computed from random value that you generated in the beginning.